Spark Sunderland

 Spark (formerly 107 Spark FM and Spark FM) is a community radio station serving 15- to 30-year-olds in the Sunderland area.
-Spark carries a variety of content catering for both mainstream and niche musical audiences, specialising in chart hits and new music throughout the day, and specialist programming after 7 pm.
-The radio station broadcasts on 107.00FM and online via the station's website.
+Spark carries a variety of content catering for both mainstream and niche musical audiences, specialising in chart hits and new music throughout the day, and specialist programming after 7 p.m.
+The radio station broadcasts on 107.0FM and online via the station's website.
 The official launch of Spark took place at the new £12 million CitySpace building in the centre of the city of Sunderland.